hajducsekb/RVGLauncher/README.md

 ### Plans

-- create re-volt.log with timestamps to not get overwritten - this could be done using ">> re-voltTIMESTAMP.log"
+- create re-volt.log with timestamps to not get overwritten - this could be done using "-printlog >> re-voltTIMESTAMP.log"
 - manage updates using the official install_rvgl.py (would need to launch app via command line, because install_rvgl.py need confirmation)
 - get symlinking working for tracks as well
 - integrate points calculator?